 Skip to main content

-In addition to these public lessons and ideas posted below, our Writing Team has been creating some terrific lesson sets for our supporting members that cover Holy Week stories.
-Here's the Team's link to the John 20 story of Mary Magdalene, Peter, and John meeting Jesus at the Empty Tomb.
+In addition to these public lessons and ideas for teaching the stories of Jesus' Empty Tomb and Resurrection, several of our Writing Team's lesson sets cover Holy Week stories.
+Here's the Team's link to the John 20 story of Mary Magdalene, Peter, and John ~ Meeting Jesus at the Empty Tomb.

-Here are ideas for building "The Empty Tomb" and other related scenery and props for Lent.
+Below are ideas for building "The Empty Tomb" and other related scenery and props for the stories of Lent and Holy Week.

 Original Post